 The Bible teaches that after death a person: returns to dust (Psalms 104:29), knows nothing (Ecclesiastes 9:5), possesses no mental powers (Psalms 146:4), has nothing to do with anything on earth (Ecclesiastes 9:6), does not live (2 Kings 20:1), waits in the grave (Job 17:13), and continues not (Job 14:12) until the Resurrection.

-The saints will receive their rewards at the second coming of Christ and not at death “Marvel not at this: for the hour is coming, in the which all that are in the graves shall hear his voice, and shall come forth; they that have done good, unto the resurrection of life; and they that have done evil, unto the resurrection of damnation” (John 5:28,29).
+The saints will receive their rewards at the second coming of Christ and not at death.
+Jesus said, “Marvel not at this: for the hour is coming, in the which all that are in the graves shall hear his voice, and shall come forth; they that have done good, unto the resurrection of life; and they that have done evil, unto the resurrection of damnation” (John 5:28,29).
 There would be no purpose in a resurrection if people were taken to heaven at death.
-Jesus said, “Behold, I come quickly; and my reward is with me, to give every man according as his work shall be” (Revelation 22:12).
+The Lord affirmed this truth, “Behold, I come quickly; and my reward is with me, to give every man according as his work shall be” (Revelation 22:12).

 The redeemed will be raised, given immortal bodies, and caught up to meet the Lord in the air.
 “The Lord himself shall descend from heaven with a shout, … and the dead in Christ shall rise … and so shall we ever be with the Lord” (1 Thessalonians 4:16, 17).
 “We shall all be changed, In a moment, in the twinkling of an eye, … and the dead shall be raised incorruptible. … For this corruptible must put on incorruption, and this mortal must put on immortality” (1 Corinthians 15:51-53).

 So, Eve and all the dead will be resurrected at the great day of the Lord at the end of time.